janpeuker/awesome-tech-roles/README.md

 * [Leading through Writing](https://leaddev.com/communication-relationships/leading-through-writing-software-engineering) - Amy Nguyen's writing tips not only for documentation but beyond that for team updates, casual communication and more
 * [Notes on technical writing](https://mkaz.blog/misc/notes-on-technical-writing/) - List of best practices, not exactly a role description but goes into tasks
 * [STC](https://www.stc.org/about-stc/defining-technical-communication/) - The Society for technical communication defining Technical Communication
-* [Technical Writer at Netlify](https://career-ladders.dev/docs/#technical-writer-i) - Technical Writer in Netlify's Career Ladder
+* [Technical Writer at Netlify](https://career-ladders.dev/docs/#technical-writer-i) - Technical Writer in Netlify's Career Ladder by Sarah Drasner, author of "Engineering Management for the Rest of Us"
 * [Technical Writing](https://developerexperience.io/practices/tech-writing) - Developer Experience Knowledge Base entry on Technical Writing
 * [Who Will Write your Company's Technical Content](https://philipkiely.com/essays/who_will_write.html) - Philip Kiely's book and blog are a reference, here an example post on how to split responsibility for writing
 * [Write the Docs Interview Guide](https://www.writethedocs.org/hiring-guide/) - Write the Docs is a great resource on technical writing and has a role interview guide